lnv0507/clv/README.md

   + With java for practice.
 It operate following step Request to Resposne.
   + May call DB from Server to Client.
 Dev need understand transition basic, event, itegration, vo and FILE SC let can exchange data.
 ****************************************************************************************
--> After Practice I learned operate and using framework of project and transition  from client to server.
+?style=for-the-after&logo=appveyor After Practice I learned operate and using framework of project and transition  from client to server.
 ****************************************************************************************
   + JSP call JS.
   + JS call Backend through the FormCommand.